ALASdoo/alasdoo_com_v2/content/english/articles/what-does-a-rebranding-process-include-beside-a-new-logo.md

 ## What was the trigger for our rebranding?

 Our story began in 1988 when the company was founded as the main information systems provider for huge manufacturing processes, and it was based on the right and strong beliefs that were nurtured to this day.
-Vilmos Somogyi and Tibor Dudjik have transferred these values of conducting business on a more personal level, creating a pleasant environment for the most productive work, and promoting the best practices in the industry to a modern Alas company that is focused on IT outsourcing and software QA.
+Vilmos Somogyi and Tibor Dudjik have transferred these values of conducting business on a more personal level, creating a pleasant environment for the most productive work, and promoting the best practices in the industry to a modern ALAS company that is focused on IT outsourcing and software QA.

 In the beginning, it was easy to communicate these shared goals on a small scale, as there were not so many employees.
 Some of the procedures were established but not cemented, and in some cases, it was possible to play it by ear.